 This example shows how to run a vehicle dynamics maneuver in a 3D environment.
 By integrating vehicle dynamics models with a 3D environment, you can test advanced driver assistance systems (ADAS) and automated driving (AD) perception, planning, and control software.
-For the 3D visualization engine platform requirements and hardware recommendations, see 3D Visualization Engine Requirements.
+For the 3D visualization engine platform requirements and hardware recommendations, see 3D Visualization Engine Requirements and Limitations.

 Create and open a working copy of a maneuver reference application.
 For example, open the double-lane change reference application.